Cyber-Trinity/Data-Analysis/Crime in Los Angeles/readme.md

 - Python 3.10+
 - Pandas, NumPy for data manipulation
 - Matplotlib, Seaborn for visualizations
-- Plotly / Dash / Streamlit for interactive dashboards (optional)
-- Jupyter Notebook for exploratory analysis
+- Jupyter Notebook for analysis

 ---